justsml/dans-blog/content/posts/2021-03-03--creating-collaborative-culture/index.md

 **Montañez went on to become a VP of Sales, generating billions for PepsiCo.** His incredible story was made possible thanks to a *Collaborative Culture*.

-In a sense the cultural & language barriers Montañez faced were a freedom from the rules - he didn't realize he was expected to "stay in his lane."
+In a sense, the cultural & language barriers Montañez faced were a freedom from the rules.
+He didn't realize he was expected to "stay in his lane."

 ## Next Steps